mshah49/bad-dog/README.md

 For Development Team:

 1. Player movement, left,right, jumping
-2. Player Shooting, left, right, and upwards when up key is pressed
+2. Player attacking, left, right, and upwards when up key is pressed (null if brawler)

-3. Enemy AI + shooting (which enemy will you choose to showcase?)
+3. Enemy AI + attacking (which enemy will you choose to showcase?
+I vote melee)

 4. Heavy Stance
 5. Mobility Stance
-6. Interactive Stance
+6. Brawler Stance

-7. Switching between stances (state machine?)
+7. Switching between stances (state machine will be used for animation, scripts will control attribute changes)

 For Art Team

-1. Main Character Sprites , start with interactive/balanced stance (walking left and right, jumping)
+1. Main Character Sprites , start with any stance you'd like (walking left and right, jumping)
 2. Player Shooting Animation (left,right, and up)

 3. Enemy Sprite - walking animation, attacking animation

 4. Heavy Stance Sprite and associated animations
 5. Mobility Stance Sprite and associated animations
+6. Brawler Stance Sprite and associated animations

-6. Background Art
+7. Background Art
-7. Level Art (how the ground looks, how the platforms look, the pits etc.)
+8. Level Art (how the ground looks, how the platforms look, the pits etc.)

-8. Boss Sprite and associated animations
+9. Boss Sprite and associated animations